chintyatria/qe_chintya-tria-diana-oktaviani/4_Agile_Testing/README.md

 3. Don't be a checker, be a tester: tidak cukup jika hanya melakukan testing tanpa ada improvement atau masukan
-4. Don'y try to break the system, instead help build the best possible system: jangan memaksa menemukan bug sampai merusak sistem yang diuji
+4. Don't try to break the system, instead help build the best possible system: jangan memaksa menemukan bug sampai merusak sistem yang diuji
 5. The whole team is responsible for quality, not just the